IcaliaLabs/sepomex/README.md

 Sepomex is a REST API that maps all the data from the current zip codes in Mexico.
 You can get the CSV or Excel files from the [official site](http://www.sepomex.gob.mx/lservicios/servicios/CodigoPostal_Exportar.aspx)

-We build this API in order to provide a way to developers query the zip codes, as we had faced the problem if importing data like this in many projects.
+We build this API in order to provide a way to developers query the zip codes, states and municipalities across the country.

 ## Table of contents